Kenny4297/Be-Tethical/README.md

 ### Contribution
 Fork the repository and add any extra information you think would make this project better!

-### Tests
-N/A

 ### Questions
 Any questions?
-Visit the github repository here! https://github.com/Kenny4297/Be-Tethical
+Visit the github repository [here](https://github.com/Kenny4297/Be-Tethical)

 ### Deployment
 See the deployment here!
 [Be Tethical](https://be-tethical-production.up.railway.app/)